jan3dev/aqua-test-scripts/README.md

 **Note:** Some functionalities do not support Testnet:
 - Sideshift (USDT Eth + Tron swaps)
-- Swap BTC <> LBTC (LBTC <> USDt swaps are available on Testnet)
+- Pegs BTC <> LBTC (LBTC <> USDt swaps are available on Testnet)

 ## Mainnet Testing 🚀
-Mainnet is where real transactions happen!
-Here’s what you need to know:

 ### Why Test on Mainnet Before Release?
-- **Real-World Readiness:** Ensures your app performs reliably under live transaction conditions.

-  #### 💡 When Mainnet Testing Might Make Sense:
-  - Identifying critical issues that may only manifest under real user and transaction conditions.
-  - Gathering valuable real-world data and user feedback that can't be fully replicated in testnets.
-  - Verifying that all features operate seamlessly in a live, dynamic network environment

-- **Early Risk Mitigation:** Prevents potential setbacks by catching and resolving issues pre-release.
-- **Balancing Innovation with Responsibility:** Innovate cautiously to respect network stability and security.
+- Mainnet costs money, but we need to test every transaction type on mainnet before release

 ### Now that you're on Mainnet/Testnet, Check This Out! 🔍